ddella/Debian11-K8s/Prometheus/prometheus.md

 persistentvolumeclaim/prometheus-srv-pvc created
 ```

-## PV for for Prometheus Alert
+## PV and PVC for for Prometheus AlertManager
 Create a Persistent Volume (PV) and a Persistent Volume Claim (PVC) `yaml` file called `prom-ale-pv-pvc.yaml` with the following content.
-This is for the alert component:
+This is for the `alertnamager` component:
 ```sh
 cat <<EOF | tee prom-ale-pv-pvc.yaml > /dev/null
 apiVersion: v1